wavefrontHQ/docs/pages/doc/csp_users_roles.md

 tags: [administration]
 sidebar: doc_sidebar
 permalink: csp_users_roles.html
-summary: Manage Operations for Applications permissions with roles.
+summary: Manage Tanzu Observability permissions with roles.
 ---

-{% include note.html content="Starting July 3, 2023, VMware Aria Operations for Applications is a service on the VMware Cloud services platform.
+{% include note.html content="Starting July 3, 2023, VMware Tanzu Observability (formerly known as VMware Aria Operations for Applications) is a service on the VMware Cloud services platform.
 The content in this chapter is valid for VMware Cloud services subscriptions.
 For **original** subscriptions, see [Manage Roles, Groups, and Permissions](users_roles.html)."%}

-VMware Cloud services supports roles to manage authorization in your services on the platform, including VMware Aria Operations for Applications.
+VMware Cloud services supports roles to manage authorization in your services on the platform, including Tanzu Observability.

 From the VMware Cloud Services Console, users with the VMware Cloud **Organization Owner** or **Organization Administrator** role can:
 * Create **groups** and add new and existing users to each group.
-* Create **custom roles** and assign Operations for Applications permissions to each role.
+* Create **custom roles** and assign Tanzu Observability permissions to each role.
 * Assign one or more **service roles** and **custom roles** to each group.
 It's also possible to assign roles to individual users and server to server apps.

-In addition to the roles model, Operations for Applications also supports [access control for individual objects](csp_access.html), for example, users with the **Super Admin** service role can limit access to a sensitive dashboard.
+In addition to the roles model, Tanzu Observability also supports [access control for individual objects](csp_access.html), for example, users with the **Super Admin** service role can limit access to a sensitive dashboard.

 ## Manage Roles